Security Model

 File Storage

 Product files for paid products are never exposed directly to the browser.
-File URLs in Firestore are admin-only fields.
+Raw file URLs are admin-only fields, never included in client-facing responses.

 The download flow: